-Our journalism major focuses on blending news judgment with information gathering, interviewing techniques and writing for a variety of media, including newspapers, magazines, online publications and editing.
+Our journalism major focuses on blending news judgment with information gathering, interviewing techniques and writing for various media, including newspapers, magazines, online publications and editing.

 In addition to learning the basics of reporting, writing and editing, students learn to make sound decisions involving media law and ethics.

 A journalism major will prepare you for success as a professional media practitioner, whether you want to work in daily or weekly newspapers, in magazines, or in up-to-the-minute online news services.

 Students majoring in journalism have the opportunity to: